Log stains and finishes are an essential part of any log home or cabin owner.

 How Do I Keep My Log Cabin from Rotting?

-I have discussed several stains and finishes in the reviews section, together with what to look out for when shopping for the right ones to protect and restore your deck.
+I have discussed several stains and finishes in the reviews section and what to look out for when shopping for the right ones to protect and restore your deck.